Hojalab/clip-android-in-app-checkout-sdk/README.md

                                         _myDrawable,
                                         "Foo app")
 ```
-The appIcon and appName parameters can be set to null, but if provided wil be displayed during a keyed entered flow.
+The appIcon and appName parameters can be set to null, but if provided will be displayed during a keyed entered flow.

 You then need to set the color scheme (either dark or light), and add the widget to the view as a fragment.
 Possibly in your activity's onCreate():
 ```java